The Dybbuk: Writing

-Between 1912 and 1913, S. Ansky headed an ethnographic commission, financed by Baron Vladimir Günzburg and named in honor of his father Horace Günzburg, which traveled through Podolia and Volhynia in the Pale of Settlement.
+Between 1912 and 1913, S. An-sky headed the Jewish Ethnographic Expedition, financed by Baron Vladimir Günzburg and named in honor of his father Horace Günzburg, which traveled through Podolia and Volhynia in the Pale of Settlement.
 They documented the oral traditions and customs of the native Jews, whose culture was slowly disintegrating under the pressure of modernity.
-According to his assistant Samuel Schreier-Shrira, Ansky was particularly impressed by the stories he heard in Miropol of a local sage, the hasidic rebbe Samuel of Kaminka-Miropol (1778 – May 10, 1843), who was reputed to have been a master exorcist of dybbuk spirits.
+According to his assistant Shmuel Shrira, An-sky was particularly impressed by the stories he heard in Miropol of a local sage, the hasidic rebbe Samuel of Kaminka-Miropol (1778 – May 10, 1843), who was reputed to have been a master exorcist of dybbuk spirits.
 Samuel served as the prototype for the character Azriel, who is also said to reside in that town.
 Historian Nathaniel Deutsch suggested he also drew inspiration from the Maiden of Ludmir, who was also rumored to have been possessed, thus explaining her perceived inappropriate manly behavior.

-Craig Stephen Cravens deduced that Ansky began writing the play in late 1913.
+Craig Stephen Cravens deduced that An-sky began writing the play in late 1913.
 It was first mentioned in a reply to him from Baron Günzburg, on 12 February 1914, who commented he read a draft and found it compelling.
 The original was in Russian; shortly after completing it, the author was advised by friends to translate it into Yiddish.
 In the summer, he started promoting The Dybbuk, hoping it would be staged by a major Russian theater.
 He was rebuffed by Semyon Vengerov of the Alexandrinsky Theatre, who explained they could not perform another play by a Jew after the negative reaction to Semyon Yushkevich's Mendel Spivak.
-Ansky then contacted the managers of the Moscow Art Theatre.
+An-sky then contacted the managers of the Moscow Art Theatre.
 He failed to secure a meeting with Constantin Stanislavski himself, but director Leopold Sulerzhitsky read the play during the autumn, and replied much further work was required.
 Guided by him via correspondence, the author rewrote his piece through 1915.
 When he accepted the revised version in September, Sulerzhitsky regarded it as much better, but not satisfactory.
-At that time, Ansky's publisher Zinovy Grzhebin submitted it to the state censorship in St. Petersburg.
-Censor Nikolai von Osten-Driesen commented the banishment of the spirit resembled the Exorcism of the Gerasene demoniac, and Ansky rewrote the scene using subtler terms.
+At that time, An-sky's publisher Zinovy Grzhebin submitted it to the state censorship in St. Petersburg.
+Censor Nikolai von Osten-Driesen commented the banishment of the spirit resembled the Exorcism of the Gerasene demoniac, and An-sky rewrote the scene using subtler terms.
 This version was approved by Driesen on 10 October, after removing another minor reference to angels.
-The play was still undergoing modifications: on 21 October, Ansky propositioned to Sulerzhitsky they add a prologue, epilogue and a long scene of Leah's wedding day.
+The play was still undergoing modifications: on 21 October, An-sky propositioned to Sulerzhitsky they add a prologue, epilogue and a long scene of Leah's wedding day.
 He agreed, and the censor approved the expanded edition on 30 November.
-Both copies submitted by Ansky were found in 2001 at the Russian Academy of Theatre Arts.
+Both copies submitted by An-sky were found in 2001 at the Russian Academy of Theatre Arts.
 They were considerably different from the known stage version: most notably, the Messenger was not yet conceived.